DigiClass/LOD-People/sample-data/pnm/README.md

 * https://github.com/ailintom/persons-names-MK for the web application and the SQL database
 * https://github.com/ailintom/persons-names-MK-rdf for the SPARQL endpoint and RDF representation

-The following SPARQL query was used to obtain the data:
+The following SPARQL query was used to obtain the sample data:

 ```Turtle
 prefix pnm: <https://pnm.uni-mainz.de/ontology#>